oddbird/oddsite/content/2017/03/06/pattern-making.rst

 no solution is perfect,
 and maps come with their own problems.
 Or *problem*, singular.
-There's really one issue that ruins the mood.
+There’s really one issue that ruins the mood.
 Sass variables can easily reference other variables — e.g ``$blue-gray: desaturate($blue, 20%);`` —
 but **map values cannot reference other values in the same map**.